NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/accounts/_index.md

 account1        account1admin@nextlinuxxample.com        user         deleting        2018-11-05T23:23:55Z
 ```

-### Managing Users Using Anchore CLI
+### Managing Users Using Nextlinux CLI

 Users exist within accounts, but usernames themselves are globally unique since they are used for authenticating api requests.
-User management can be performed by any user in the *admin* account in the default Anchore Engine configuration using the native authorizer.
+User management can be performed by any user in the *admin* account in the default Nextlinux Engine configuration using the native authorizer.
 For more information on configuring other authorization plugins see: *Authorization Plugins* and *Configuration*.

 ### Create User in a User-Type Account